- Two Amish girls were kidnapped -- and later found -- in upstate New York last month

 "They had been planning this for several weeks," Bigwarfe said.

-Howells and Vaisey drove to the farm, pulled up to the stand in a location where they couldn't be seen, and waited for the girls -- ages 6 and 12 -- to approach the car, Bigwarfe said.
-Howells allegedly scoped out the stand the previous week.
+Howells and Vaisey pulled up to the stand in a location where they couldn't be seen, and waited for the girls to approach the car, Bigwarfe said.
+Howells allegedly scouted out the stand the previous week.